hashicorp/terraform-provider-aws/website/docs/r/iam_role_policy_attachments_exclusive.html.markdown

 The following arguments are required:

 * `role_name` - (Required) IAM role name.
-* `policy_arns` - (Required) A list of managed IAM policies ARNs to be attached to the role.
+* `policy_arns` - (Required) A list of managed IAM policy ARNs to be attached to the role.
 Policies attached to this role but not configured in this argument will be removed.

 ## Attribute Reference